Tassos Marinos Developer of Joomla Extensions

 Replace NAME with the name of the custom field.
 To pull the custom field value from a specific article, provide the --id option and replace ARTICLE_ID with the article's ID.
 Omit the --id option to use the currently browsing article.

-For instance, let's say you have the custom field with the name "favoriteColor".
+For instance, let's say you have a custom field named "favoriteColor".
 To return its prepared value from the article with ID 150, use:

 To return the field's raw value, use: